What Is Fire Side Additive?

 Method B (For Manual charging of Fuel)

-Add the fireside additive by manually charging through Fire Door / Inspection Door Point in furnace.
+Add the fireside additive by manually charging through Fire Door / Inspection Door Point in the furnace.
 For best results ensure the additive spreads over the maximum area of the solid fuel and covers the complete furnace.

 Following precautions should be taken during manual charging of fireside additive